 Freematics ONE+ uses ESP32 as main controller.
 ESP32 has an actively developing Arduino core which makes it programmable as Arduino.
 Most important Arduino libraries like SPI, Wire and WiFi are well ported.
 There are a couple of ways to compile Arduino sketch for ESP32 and upload to it.
 Arduino IDE might be the most popular choice (setup guide here), however emerging modern IDEs are outperforming it in all aspects especially with better support for new Arduino variants.

-We have developed a fully functional Arduino sketch named Telelogger, as the reference code for Freematics ONE+.
-It sets up peripherals and network, collects data from multiple sources and transmits the data to Freematics Hub (telematics server software), via WIFI or cellular network.
-Currently UDP is used as transport protocol.
-With available source code, it is not difficult to alter the transmission to work with your server.
+We have developed an functional Arduino sketch named Telelogger as one of the primary reference code for Freematics ONE+.
+It sets up peripherals and network, collects data from multiple sources including OBD, GNSS, motion sensor, and transmits the data to Freematics Hub (an open-source telemtry software), via WiFior cellular network, with UDP or HTTP protocol.
 The sketch and library for Freematics ONE+ are hosted on Github.
 Get a copy of the code by Github desktop software, command-line git, or simply downloading a ZIP tarball of the repository.

 The sketch is configured by a config.h file.
-You normally need to change something there at the first time to reflect your settings, like WIFI SSID/password (when WIFI used for networking) or your cellular operator’s APN (when cellular network used).
-You can also turn on/off some features like GPS or 9-DOF sensor from there.
+You might need to change something there to reflect your settings, like WiFi SSID/password or your cellular operator’s APN.
+You can also switch on/off some features like GPS or 9-DOF sensor from there.

 The code of Telelogger is organized as a PlatformIO IDE project, so it is very straight-forward to use the IDE to get the work done.
 First you need to install PlatformIO IDE by visiting the official website and following the very concise guide.
-PlatformIO IDE is built on top of two popular code editors, Github’s Atom and Microsoft’s Visual Studio Code.
-You can choose one according to your preference.
-The screenshots following are from Atom version.
+PlatformIO IDE is built on top of two popular code editors, Github Atom and Microsoft Visual Studio Code.

 While waiting for the IDE to get ready, use USB cable to connect Freematics ONE+ to your computer’s USB port.
 PlatformIO will automatically detect serial port and normally you don’t need to alter it to start uploading.
 Simply press F7 (or click the Upload button on left sidebar) and choose Upload from the popup menu.
 It will go like the following.